echeran/smile-of-murugan/webbook/chapter12.md

 have one master alone—Śiva; they are "slaves" (*aṭiyār*), “servants” *(toṇṭar*) but also comrades and companions *(tōḻar*) of Śiva.
 In an admirable hymn typical of this feeling of freedom, Appar
-sings: *nāmārkkum kuṭi yalōm namaṉai yaňcōm* “We are subjects to no one; we do not fear death...
+sings: *nāmārkkum kuṭi yalōm namaṉai yañcōm* “We are subjects to no one; we do not fear death...
 It's joy for us through life, not pain!"
 Towards each other, they, too, are "slaves” and “servants":
 *aṭiyārkkum aṭiyēṉ,* “I am the servants' servant",